charlysan/go-polymorphic-shapes/README.md

 }
 ```

-Then you create a rectangle of 2x3 and and a circle of radio 1:
+Then you create, for example, a rectangle of 2x3 and and a circle of radio 1:

 ```go
 s := Rectangle{2, 3}